rogerlew/conference-psam16-2022/docs/presentation.md

 - Utilize symbolic model of human cognition rather than expert-based empirical models
   - ACT-R's declarative memory model (PyACTUp, PyIBL)
+  - Try to emulate how operators make decisions
 - Integrative modeling with plant simulators
   - important to understand the impact of decisions to plant performance
   - estimate PSFs based on dynamic plant conditions